nijes/202301_Coding_Assignment/3_Dataset.md

 * Basic Premise
   * If managed in characters, there are various difficulties such as typos, synonyms, DB capacity, encoding problems, etc.
-    Convert to numbers if possible.
+    Convert to number if possible.
-  * Organize separte entities or documentation for data that is highly standardized and unlikely to change in future.
+  * Organize separate entities or documentation for data that is highly standardized and unlikely to change in future.
+  * Save as much raw data as possible.
+(Restrain grouping during preprocessing)

 * Processing method for each field
   * **[Product]**